ArchiveTeam/ArchiveBot/doc/admin.rst

 tmux pane 1: pipeline manager
 +++++++++++++++++++++++++++++

 This pane runs the pipeline manager, which is ```plumbing/updates-listener```.
 This listens for updates coming into Redis from all of the many pipelines.
-It then sends these updates to a ZeroMQ socket, which is what used by the web-based ArchiveBot dashboard (and possibly a few other things?)l;the dashboard is listening on publicly accessible port 31337.
+It then sends these updates to a ZeroMQ socket, which is what used by the web-based ArchiveBot dashboard (and possibly a few other things?); the dashboard is listening on publicly accessible port 31337.

 (This port is *not* where the ArchiveBot Twitter bot gets its data; that's a different daemon.)